 Xun Gong (S’02-M’05-SM’11) received the B.S. and M.S. degrees in electrical engineering from FuDan University, Shanghai, P.R.
 China, in 1997 and 2000, respectively, and the Ph.D. degree in electrical engineering from The University of Michigan at Ann Arbor in 2005.

-He is currently an Associate Professor of Electrical and Computer Engineering (ECE) at University of Central Florida (UCF) and Director of the Antenna, RF and Microwave Integrated Systems (ARMI) Laboratory.
+He is currently a Professor of Electrical and Computer Engineering (ECE) at University of Central Florida (UCF) and Director of the Antenna, RF and Microwave Integrated Systems (ARMI) Laboratory.
 He joined UCF as an assistant professor in 2005.
 He worked at Air Force Research Laboratory (AFRL) in Hanscom, MA in 2009 under the support of Air Force Office of Scientific Research (AFOSR) Summer Faculty Fellowship Program (SFFP).
 He was with the Birck Nanotechnology Center at Purdue University, West Lafayette, IN, as a Post-Doctoral Research Associate in 2005.
 His research interests include microwave passive components and filters, sensors, antennas and arrays, flexible electronics, and packaging.